 Find your pain-killer solution

-Finally, try to move on to a healthier lifestyle with a medically approved treatment to decrease the pain you have suffered from for a long time.
+Finally, try to move on to a healthier lifestyle with a medically approved treatment to decrease the pain you have suffered for a long time.

 RIVER Pathfinders can help you contact medical doctors who will assess your situation and prescribe ketamine if they consider you eligible.